If you’re learning how to write an insurance blog, you need to read and embrace these 10 tips.

 Every blog needs a purpose and insurance blogs are no different.
 Think through your objective and make sure your content topics are well aligned.

-- Are you trying to entertain?
+- Are you trying to entertain your homeowners?

-- Is your content technical or theoretical?
+- Is your content technical

-- Generate leads?
+- Generate life insurance leads?

 Define your audience and focus on providing value